nourhan247/Seoul-Bike/README.md

 Thanks to both for their valuable contributions!

-In this project, We developed predictive models to estimate the number of rented bikes (Rented Bike Count) using multiple machine learning techniques and feature transformations.
-We explored both simple and multiple regression models, incorporating polynomial features to capture non-linear relationships.
-The steps involved include:
+In this project, We conducted a comprehensive analysis using the Seoul Bike Sharing Dataset from Kaggle to build models that predict the number of bikes rented based on environmental and time-related features.
+The workflow was split into regression and classification tasks, with the following methodology:

 Data Preprocessing: